apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

   continue to execute them.

   If we want to balance in a normal federation cluster, use the command below.

-    bash$ /bin/hadoop fedbalance -router false submit hdfs://nn0:8020/foo/src hdfs://nn1:8020/foo/dst
+    bash$ /bin/hadoop fedbalance submit hdfs://nn0:8020/foo/src hdfs://nn1:8020/foo/dst

-  The option `-router false` indicates this is not in router-based federation.
-  The source path must includes the source cluster.
+  In normal federation mode the source path must includes the source cluster.

 ### RBF Mode And Normal Federation Mode

   The federation balance tool has 2 modes:

-  * the router-based federation mode(rbf mode).
+  * the router-based federation mode (RBF mode).
   * the normal federation mode.

-  By default the command runs in the rbf mode.
-You can specify the rbf mode explicitly by using the option `-router true`.
-The option `-router false` specifies the normal federation mode.
+  By default the command runs in the normal federation mode.
+You can specify the rbf mode by using the option `-router`.

   In the rbf mode the first parameter is taken as the mount point.
 It disables write by setting the mount point readonly.

   In the normal federation mode the first parameter is taken as the full path of the source.
 The first parameter must include the source cluster.
-It disables write by cancelling the execute permission of the source path.
+It disables write by cancelling all the permissions of the source path.

   Details about disabling write see [DistCpFedBalance](#DistCpFedBalance).